 The reason is that 76% of people searching for a nearby business go and visit within a day.
 Then, 28% of those searches convert to a sale, which is a much higher conversion rate than random individuals in another state.
-Plus, local advertising revenue is an over $19 billion market, which is the third-largest marketing avenue.
+Plus, local advertising revenue is a market of more than $19 billion dollars – the third-largest marketing avenue.

 The data behind advertising to local consumers

 Local mobile advertising comes in a few different forms.
-Considering most people are using their phones for search and entertainment purposes, you can use this to your business’s advantage.
+Considering the fact that most people are using their phones for search and entertainment purposes, you can use this to your business’s advantage.
 Let’s look at a few different scenarios.